allanmosesfernandes/nodejs/section4-FileSytem/notes.md

 yargs.parse();

 ```
-The code snippet above uses yargs.command to set up a command for the Yargs parser to recognize when add is passed as an argument.
+The code snippet above uses **yargs.command** to set up a command for the Yargs parser to recognize when add is passed as an argument.
 However, simply defining the command isn't enough to make it execute automatically when you run your script with node app.js add.

-To execute the command handler associated with the add command, you need to call yargs.parse() after setting up your commands.
+To execute the command handler associated with the add command, you need to call   after setting up your commands.
 This will instruct Yargs to parse the command line arguments and execute the appropriate command handler based on the provided arguments.

 ##### Supporting options for your commands
 For eg: The add command requires the title and the body of the note you're adding, the remove command needs the title of the note you're trying to remove